joesecurity/Joe-Sandbox-Microsoft-Defender-Connector/README.md

 ![Integration logo](img/integration.png)

 # Joe-Sandbox-Microsoft-Defender-Connector
+This integration is DEPRECATED.
+We recommend using instead the new serverless integration on Azure: https://github.com/joesecurity/ms-defender-azure.
 This script will enrich your Microsoft Defender Alerts with Joe Sandbox analysis data (Score, Detection, Threatname and a link to the full analysis)

 ## Requirements
 - Python 3.x with required packages ([Required Packages](requirements.txt))
 - Microsoft Defender for Endpoint